kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

     - kube-apiserver

 ###### Does enabling the feature change any default behavior?
+No. The default behavior won't change.
+The default values for newly introduced `progressDeadlineSeconds` fields might change when graduating it after getting feedback from users.
-The default behavior won't change but the new conditions will be additive.
+Only new conditions will be added with no effect on existing conditions.

 <!--
 Any change of default behavior may be surprising to users or break existing